antaldaniel/danielantal.eu/content/english/talk/2019_11_14_hail/index.md

 authors = ["Daniel Antal, CFA"]

 # Abstract and optional shortened version.
 abstract = "HAIL and its regional partners are organizing an closed workshop as a side-event of BUSH to discuss the latest market challenges for independent labels in the region.
-I am going to make the opening presentation and start the discussion."
+I am going to make the opening presentation and start the discussion.
+The event is invitation only - if you are not invited, please get in touch with me."

 # Name of event and optional event URL.
-event = "Budapest Showcase Hub discussion" event_url = "https://budapestshowcasehub.com"
+event = "Budapest Showcase Hub - HAIL Workshop" event_url = "https://budapestshowcasehub.com"

 # Location of event.